-The Company concluded that the decrease in the Company's market capitalization as of September 30, 2011 was a triggering event and, accordingly, the Company tested goodwill and indefinite-lived intangibles for impairment.
-The tests indicated that five of the Company's reporting units were impaired, which resulted in an expense of \$9.4 million in the third quarter of 2011.
+The Company concluded that the decrease in the Company's market capitalization as of September 30, 2011 was an indicator of potential impairment and, accordingly, the Company tested goodwill and indefinite-lived intangibles for impairment.
+The tests indicated that five of the Company's reporting units were impaired, which resulted in an expense of \$9.3 million in the third quarter of 2011 (\$1.0 million included in discontinued operations).
 At December 31, 2011, the Company tested goodwill for impairment and determined it did not have an impairment.

-At December 31, 2010, the Company tested goodwill for impairment and determined that an impairment of approximately \$6.2 million existed for three of its reporting units.
-At December 31, 2009, the Company tested goodwill for impairment and determined that an impairment of approximately \$0.2 million existed for one of its reporting units.
-No other reporting unit's carrying goodwill amount exceeded or approximated its implied value.
+At December 31, 2010, the Company tested goodwill for impairment and determined that an impairment of approximately \$6.2 million existed for three of its reporting units (\$1.4 million included in discontinued operations).

 Concentration of Credit Risk-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of temporary cash investments.
 The Company places its cash and cash equivalents with high credit quality financial institutions.
 The Company's cash balances with financial institutions typically exceed the Federal Deposit Insurance limit of \$0.25 million.
-The Company's cash balances on deposit at December 31, 2011, exceeded the balance insured by the FDIC by approximately \$25.0 million.
+The Company's cash balances on deposit at December 31, 2012, exceeded the balance insured by the FDIC by approximately \$60.3 million.
 The Company has not experienced any losses to date on its invested cash.